prashant-andani/Programmer-Profile/README.md

 How to Run a app?
 Download or clone
-Get in to the project directory npm install then ng serve - to run the project
+Get in to the project directory
+"npm install"
+then
+"ng serve" - to run the project
 Enjoy the app